What Halloween Really Is and How It Can Change Our Culture For Good

 “”Halloween” is simply a contraction for All Hallows’ Eve.
 The word “hallow” means “saint,” in that “hallow” is just an alternative form of the word “holy” (“hallowed be Thy name”).
 All Saints’ Day is November 1.
 It is the celebration of the victory of the saints in union with Christ.
 The observance of various celebrations of All Saints arose in the late 300s, and these were united and fixed on November 1 in the late 700s.
 The origin of All Saints Day and of All Saints Eve in Mediterranean Christianity had nothing to do with Celtic Druidism or the Church’s fight against Druidism (assuming there ever even was any such thing as Druidism, which is actually a myth concocted in the 19th century by neo-pagans.)”
 (Jordan)

 Now this information literally shatters the only leg that some have to stand on.
-The foundation of most arguments against Halloween is that it’s origins are pagan.
+The foundation of most arguments against Halloween is that it’s origins are pagan, still many people decide to celebrate this, putting glow stones, pumpkins and other decorations, they also give candies to kids.
 Yet, the word itself denotes a Christian theological implication, that of victory in heaven and on earth.
 An entire culture that celebrates the victory of Christ in the gospel is the result of discipleship by Christians who hold to a post-millennial worldview and had a proper understanding of victory in Christ.